Whisky, wasabi, saffron and Bobbie Bear lead Tasmania's niche charge

-NABOWLA Australia (Reuters) - Half a dozen older ladies, all kitted out in lilac shirts, chat affably as they rhythmically stuff and sew up cuddly purple-colored bears, cups of tea littering their workspace.
+NABOWLA, Australia, July 18 (Reuters) - Half a dozen older ladies, all kitted out in lilac shirts, chat affably as they rhythmically stuff and sew up cuddly purple-coloured bears, cups of tea littering their workspace.

 It could easily be a women’s club gathering anywhere in middle Australia, but these women are producing a teddy bear that has become one of the most sought after commodities in China.